 On September 30, 2013, the IRS issued a notice of deficiency to Exelon for the like-kind exchange position.
-Exelon filed a petition on December 13, 2013 to initiate litigation in the United States Tax Court and the trial has been scheduled for August of 2015.
+Exelon filed a petition on December 13, 2013 to initiate litigation in the United States Tax Court and the trial took place in August of 2015.
 Exelon was not required to remit any part of the asserted tax or penalty in order to litigate the issue.
-The litigation could take three to five years including appeals, if necessary.
+While the Tax Court could reach its decision as early as 2016, the litigation could take three to five years if appeals are necessary.
 Decisions in the Tax Court are not controlled by the Federal Circuit's decision in Consolidated Edison.